AtomLinter/linter-gcc/README.md

 Includes linting **on-the-fly**, though it is only partially tested.
 Please open an issue if you encounter any problems.

 ## Important info for Mac OSX users!
 If you have XCode installed on OSX, the `gcc/g++` commands will both link to `clang`.
-This can cause issues with the `-fmax-errors` option used by linter-gcc, which isn't recognised by clang.
+This can cause issues with the `-fmax-errors` option used by linter-gcc2, which isn't recognised by clang.
 To properly install GCC, you need to install it with Homebrew (instructions [here](https://github.com/hebaishi/linter-gcc/issues/62)).

 ## Linter in action!

 ![linter-gcc screenshot](https://raw.githubusercontent.com/hebaishi/images/master/lintergcc_onthefly.gif)

 ## Using CMake compile settings
-linter-gcc can take compile settings from CMake.
-This is what you need to do:
+linter-gcc2 can take compile settings from CMake.
+For example:

 ```bash
 git clone https://github.com/hebaishi/gtf2tab